 3. Connect to secure Wi-Fi

-Ensure that your Wi-Fi networks are hidden, secure and encrypted.
+Ensure that your Wi-Fi networks are hidden, secure, and encrypted.
 If you need to connect to a public Wi-Fi network, use a virtual private network (VPN) to keep your information private.
 This is because there is a higher risk of sensitive data being intercepted through public Wi-Fi networks.
 Remote employees also need to be wary of free VPN services, which are becoming more and more common.
-Many of these free VPNs are not secure, instead, these companies may actually be using your data for their own purpose.
+Many of these free VPNs are not secure; instead, these companies may actually be using your data for their own purposes.
 Our IT consultants at Insight IT can help you select a trusted and reliable VPN service for your remote work setup.

 4. Update your systems regularly